This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Step back to the 1770s at William Wordsworth’s childhood home

-This lovely Georgian townhouse, in the Cumbrian town of Cockermouth, was the birthplace and childhood home of romantic poet William and his sister Dorothy.
+Wordsworth House and Garden, in the Cumbrian town of Cockermouth, is the birthplace and childhood home of romantic poet William and his sister Dorothy.